 It can cause problems in hospitals and care homes if brought in by visitors.
 Once on the wards, the bug can lead to cancelled operations, delay recovery and prevent other people from being admitted.
-Anyone who has, or is recovering from norovirus, should visiting hospitals, GP surgeries, care homes, the workplace, schools, and pharmacies, if they are able manage the symptoms themselves.
+Anyone who has, or is recovering from norovirus, should avoid visiting hospitals, GP surgeries, care homes, the workplace, schools, and pharmacies, if they are able to manage the symptoms themselves.

 “Norovirus can survive on surfaces for weeks, even months.
 When someone vomits that will release many millions of particles of the virus but only 20 are needed to cause an infection, so it’s really easy to catch and it’s really easy to contaminate an environment.
 This makes it really easy to spread.

 “There are lots of different types of noroviruses so if you have had it once there is no guarantee that you won’t get it again, and you can quite easily catch it again in a couple of months.

 “The virus enters your body through the mouth, and washing your hands with soap and hot water after using the loo, and before you eat food are the 2 most important things you can do to prevent catching it.
 Alcohol gel does not kill this virus.